liguowang/cpgtools/README.md

 right-closed.
 For example, the bed entry **"chr1   10   15"** contains the 11-th, 12-th,
 13-th, 14-th and 15-th bases of chromosome-1.

-- **BED12** file (i.e. the standarded BED file) which has 12 fields.
+- **BED12** file (i.e. the standard BED file) which has 12 fields.
 Each row in this file describes a gene or an array of disconnected genomic regions.
 Details are described [here](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-- **BED3** file only has the first 3 required fields (chrom, chromStart, chromEnd).
+- **BED3** file only has the first three required fields (chrom, chromStart, chromEnd).
 Each row is used to represent a single genomic region where "score" and "strand" are not important.
-- **BED3+** file has at least 3 columns (chrom, chromStart, chromEnd).
+- **BED3+** file has at least three columns (chrom, chromStart, chromEnd).
 It could have additional columns, but these additional columns will be ignored.
-- **BED6** file has the first 6 fields (chrom, chromStart, chromEnd, name, score, stand).
-Each row is used to represent a single genomic region and their associated scores, or in cases where "stand" information is important.
+- **BED6** file has the first six fields (chrom, chromStart, chromEnd, name, score, strand).
+Each row is used to represent a single genomic region and their associated scores, or in cases where "strand" information is important.
-- **BED6+** file has at least 6 columns (chrom, chromStart, chromEnd, name, score, stand).
+- **BED6+** file has at least six columns (chrom, chromStart, chromEnd, name, score, stand).
 It could have additional columns, but these additional columns will be ignored.

 ### <a name="p2.2"></a>Part 2.2: proportion value